hustvl/Matte-Anything/README.md

 We propose Matte Anything (MatAny), an interactive natural image matting model.
 It could produce high-quality alpha-matte with various simple hints.
 The key insight of MatAny is to generate pseudo trimap automatically with contour and transparency prediction.
 We leverage task-specific vision models to enhance the performance of natural image matting.

 ![web_ui](figs/first.png)

+**The program is still in progress**.
+You can try the early version first!
+Thanks for your attention.
+If you like Matte Anything, you may also like its previous foundation work [ViTMatte](https://github.com/hustvl/ViTMatte).

 ## 🌞 Features
 * Matte Anything with Simple Interaction